-ZeBu provides the comprehensive debug with full signal visibility and Verdi integration, and supports advanced use modes including power management verification and hybrid emulation with virtual prototypes for architecture optimization and software development.
+ZeBu provides comprehensive debugging with full signal visibility and Verdi integration and supports advanced use modes including power management verification and hybrid emulation with virtual prototypes for architecture optimization and software development.

 Platform Architect MCO enables system designers to explore and optimize the hardware-software partitioning and configuration of the SoC infrastructure, specifically the global interconnect and memory sub-system, to achieve the right system performance, power and cost.